 Fraud-for-property, however, is the misrepresentation by a borrower so as to obtain a loan to purchase a home.
 Fraud-for-housing increased in recent years due to the rise of home prices; applicants would provide misleading or false employment, income, and asset information to the lender to qualify for the loan.
 Although the intent of the borrower is to repay the loan, this activity is still illegal and can lead to Federal prosecution.

 To avoid becoming involved in a mortgage fraud scheme, the FBI provides these tips: If it sounds too good to be true, it probably is; Get referral for real estate and mortgage professionals and check the licenses with regulatory agencies; Be wary of strangers and unsolicited contacts, as well as high-pressure sales techniques; Look at written information to verify the value of the property; Understand what you are signing and agreeing to – If you do not understand, seek assistance from an attorney; Make sure the name on your application matches the name on your identification; Review the title history to determine if the property has been “flipped” and the value falsely inflated; Know and understand the terms of your mortgage (Check your information against the information in the loan documents to ensure they are accurate and complete); Never sign any loan documents that contain blanks as this leaves you vulnerable to fraud.

 This article is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally published in the Montgomery County Sentinel the week of March 24, 2008.
 Copyright © 2008 Dan Krell.